- Published on

 Setting Expectations

-This is a boring but very important point: make sure all players are on the same page for what to expect, both for gameplay and comfort.
-This is especially true if it’s a new group, new TTRPG players, or a new game
+This is a boring but very important point: make sure players have the correct expectations for gameplay and comfort.
+This is especially true if it’s a new group, new TTRPG players, or a new game.

 Is gameplay more narrative or tactical?
 Is the tone serious, terrifying, or light-hearted?
 What agency and authority do players have to co-create the story?
-By aligning on these topics, either by following the game design or agreeing as a group, you are defining what “good play” looks like for this session.
+By aligning on these topics you are defining what “good play” looks like for this session.

 Similarly, ensure players are comfortable: discuss safety tools, have planned breaks, allow people to leave the table any time if needed, and agree upon the duration of play.
-Establish the expectation that you are all friends and responsible for each other’s fun, because you absolutely are.
+You are all friends and responsible for each other’s fun.

 This only takes 5 minutes and it will anchor your ideal experience in place.
 Do not skip this part.